Let's stay in touch! Sign up for our email list and never miss a new release.

 2. For super pesky creases that won't come out no matter how much you press them, try spritzing the spot with some water from a spray bottle, thoroughly wetting the crease, and then press.
 Voila!

 Finally, if the idea of ironing all the time is horrifying to you, you should still definitely have an iron, but I recommend you think about buying a steamer.
 A good steamer can get most wrinkles out of clothing while your clothing is still on the hanger and without having to set up a board.
-I use Jiffy steamers both for my personal wardrobe and for Margu and highly recommend them.
+A big, industrial steamer like a Jiffy is the best, but many of the small handheld ones work pretty well, too.

 How Often Do I Need to Wash?

 How often you should be washing your clothes depends on the type of clothing as well as how vigorous your day-to-day lifestyle is (in addition to your personal preferences, of course!).
 My recommendation: wash your clothes when they feel, smell, or look gross.
-This may be after one wear if you're running around all day outside in your Margu dress, or it may be after five wears if you lead a pretty sedentary lifestyle.
+This may be after one wear if you're running around all day outside, or it may be after five wears if you are mostly sitting around at home or layering things underneath your garments.

 Here's a tip: if you want to save the water (and time) of starting a load of laundry and the garment in question really only needs a touch-up before you wear it again, you can make your own germ-killing fabric freshener spray using a few household ingredients: